Ahmed Raza Khan Barelvi: Prophet Muhammad

-This concept was interpreted by Shah Abdul Aziz in Tafsir-e-Azizi in these words: The prophet is observing everybody, knows their good and bad deeds, and knows the strength of faith (Iman) of every individual Muslim and what has hindered his spiritual progress.
+This concept was interpreted by Shah Abdul Aziz in Tafsir Azizi in these words: The prophet is observing everybody, knows their good and bad deeds, and knows the strength of faith (Iman) of every individual Muslim and what has hindered his spiritual progress.

 We do not hold that anyone can equal the knowledge of Allah Most High, or possess it independently, nor do we assert that Allah's giving of knowledge to the Prophet (Allah bless him and give him peace) is anything but a part.
 But what a patent and tremendous difference between one part [the Prophet's] and another [anyone else's]: like the difference between the sky and the earth, or rather even greater and more immense.

 — Ahmed Raza Khan Barelvi, al-Dawla al-Makkiyya (c00), 291.

 Infidels

 Raza Khan was emphatic in opposing the Hindu influences on Muslim identity.
 To differentiate between a Muslim and a Infidel he emphatically said:

 Presented with a choice of giving water to a thirsty infidel or to a dog, a believer should make the offering to dog.